On the Rate Coding Response of Peripheral Sensory Neurons: Discussion

-This function exhibits compression if and only if $p<2$.
-Since $p$ is positive, and no such Tweedie model exists for $0<p<1$, this implies that the only possible range of exponents are for $p \in [1,2)$.
-Such Tweedie models are known as \textit{compound Poisson-gamma models}.
-A compound Poisson-gamma model can be generated via a sum of gamma-distributed random variables, with the number of summed terms itself Poisson distributed \cite{kendal2004taylor}.
+A compressive response involves a power exponent less than one.
+Since $p$ itself is positive, and no such Tweedie model exists for $0<p<1$, this implies that the only possible range of exponents is $p \in [1,2)$.
+Such Tweedie models are known as \textit{compound Poisson-gamma models} \cite{jorgensen1997theory}.
+A compound Poisson-gamma model can be generated via a sum of gamma-distributed random variables, with the number of summed terms itself Poisson distributed.

-A compound Poisson-gamma model appears well-suited to describe the mechanism of interaction between the signal and the receptive field of the sensory organ.
-In the olfactory system, for example, odourant molecules bind with receptor sites on the cilia in the epithelial layer.
-The number of receptor sites on each cilium may well be Poisson distributed.
-Each receptor site is a cluster and cluster sizes are often modelled by gamma distributions.
-Similar arguments have been made in justification for the use of a compound Poisson-gamma model in a wide range of complex systems from population dynamics and genomics to rainfall modelling (e.g. \cite{kendal2004taylor, dunn2004occurrence}).
+Fluctuation scaling would thus imply that the interaction between signal and receptive field is well-characterized by a Poisson-gamma model when the response is compressed relative to the range of input.
+In the olfactory system, for example, odourant molecules bind with receptor sites on the cilia in the epithelial layer \cite{pifferi2009signal}.
+At steady-state, the number of binding events per unit interval of time is likely Poisson distributed.
+The number of receptor sites activated is a cluster and cluster sizes are often modelled by gamma distributions.
+It would appear that the Poisson-gamma model provides not only a reasonable model for olfaction, but for other modalities as well.
+For sensory modalities where the range of stimuli is more limited (e.g. mechanoreception or stretch sensing), the neural response may not necessarily be compressive.
+When $p>2$, this would imply that $X$ has a distribution belonging to the family of positive stable distributions \cite{jorgensen1997theory}.